Ashwin7mak/qbui/ui/README.md

 To setup protractor e2e tests, you must first run

-Create your own copy of e2e.js using the sample file (e2e.js.sample) located in qbui/ui/server/config/environment.
-Configure this file if needed.

 `npm run update-webdriver` from the qbui/ui directory

+Edit and configure your own copy of e2e.js located in qbui/ui/server/config/environment if needed.

 Use `grunt test:e2eLocal` to have protractor go through tests located in the `e2e` folder.
 You will need to have both your local node server and your java server running.